Scorptech/milestoneone/README.md

 ### Code

--   Some of the CSS code was taken from the [Get Bootstrap](https://getbootstrap.com/).
+-   Some of the CSS code was taken from [Get Bootstrap](https://getbootstrap.com/).

 ### Acknowledgements/Credits